 Whole-House Remodel Planning Timeline

 Major home remodeling inspiration is exciting, but execution depends on disciplined scheduling.
-A clear sequence protects budget, quality, and move-in targets.
+A clear sequence protects budget, quality, and move-in targets, and that is exactly what our process is designed to manage.

 | Phase | Duration |